Lo-str/js-quest/README.md

 To create a button that will restart your game, you can use the onClick=”location.reload” attribute inside your button tag

 I have created some starting code for you, with complete HTML/CSS, and some JavaScript to start things off.
 The code can be found in the lesson folder inside the “typing-game-starter-master” folder.
-Download this folder to y